SovereignCloudStack/scs-training-kaas-scripts/README.md

 ### Once per cluster
 * `07-create-cluster.sh`: Create a workload cluster as per all the settings that are passed.
-* `08-wait-cluster.sh`: Wait for the workload cluster to be ready and save kubeconfig
+* `08-wait-cluster.sh`: Check cluster status and save kubeconfig if ready.
+  This script no longer waits in a loop but provides immediate status feedback.
+If the cluster is ready, it saves the kubeconfig to `~/.kube/<namespace>.<cluster-name>` (without the .yaml extension).

 * `17-delete-cluster.sh`: Remove cluster when no longer needed.

+### Utility scripts
+* `99-prepare-files.sh`: Prepare configuration files by copying certificates and updating paths in clouds.yaml